-- 1. Earnings growth - Average annual EPS growth of 5-10% - Loan loss ratio of 50-65 bps through the cycle - Efficiency ratio at the median of industry peers - 2.
-Return on equity - ROE of 20% through the cycle - 3.
-Total shareholder return - 40-50% dividend payout ratio to common shareholders - Total shareholder return that exceeds the industry average - 4.
-Balance sheet strength - Minimum Tier 1 and Total capital ratios of 8.5% and 11.5% respectively - Allocate at least 75% of economic capital to retail businesses
+- 1. Earnings growth - Average annual earnings per share (EPS) growth of 5-10% - Loan loss ratio of 45-65 bps through the cycle (going forward the target is being modified to less than 60 bps) - Adjusted efficiency ratio at the median of industry peers - 2.
+Adjusted return on common shareholders' equity (ROE) - Adjusted ROE of 20% through the cycle - 3.
+Total shareholder return - 40-50% dividend payout ratio to common shareholders on a long term, average basis - Total shareholder return that exceeds the industry average - 4.
+Balance sheet strength - Exceed the Basel III Common Equity Tier 1 regulatory target set by the Office of the Superintendent of Financial Institutions (OSFI) - Allocate at least 75% of economic capital to retail businesses

-CIBC made progress against each of these objectives in 2012.
+CIBC made progress against each of these objectives in 2013.